 Accordingly, as we will demonstrate, the sequence of events, as given by the Hebrew version of the book of John, confirms that the Festival of Passover, Abib 14, was indeed a High Sabbath and the first day of the 7-day Festival of Passover and Unleavened Bread.

-Pharisaic Approach
+Pharisaic Approach – PROBLEM

-However, as many believe in and follow, we shall now test the sequence of events for Passover and Unleavened Bread from the Pharisaical or rabbinic point of view, which is an 8-day observance from Abib 14-21.
+We shall now test the sequence of events for Passover and Unleavened Bread from the Pharisaical or rabbinic point of view, which is an 8-day observance from Abib 14-21.

 Pharisaic Sequence:

 • Abib 14.
-Thursday afternoon.
-The Passover lambs are sacrificed in preparation for the Jewish festival on Abib 15.
-At about 5:45 PM, Joseph of Arimathea placed Yahushua’s body in the grave and sealed the tomb by rolling a stone over the entrance.
+Just before sunset, Joseph of Arimathea and Nicodemus placed Yahushua’s body in the grave and sealed the tomb by rolling a stone over the entrance.
 Not a High Sabbath.

 • Abib 14.
 Thursday afternoon.
 The women were watching the burial process.
+Not a High Sabbath.

 • Abib 15.
 Friday morning.
 Jews ask for guards to be placed at the tomb.
 Jewish High Sabbath.